Georgia State Route 136: Route description

-SR 136 initially heads east from the Alabama state line, where it continues into Alabama as SR 71 in the direction of Higdon.
-After passing the community of Gass, the route descends from about 1,600 feet down to under 1,000 feet elevation via two switchback turns as it approaches Trenton, the county seat of Dade County, which is located in the extreme northwest corner of the state of Georgia, bordering both Alabama and Tennessee.
-Just before running through Trenton, SR 136 crosses I-59, and then ascends again via switchbacks out of Trenton in a southerly direction up to an elevation of about 2,000 feet to the western border of Cloudland Canyon State Park, and cuts around the state park to its south to head southeast into Walker County.
-Just after crossing into Walker County, the route makes a sharp turn to the north and descends yet again down to an elevation of about 1,000 feet, then heads back east, now called Lookout Mountain Scenic Highway in reference to its proximity to Lookout Mountain in the area.
+SR 136 initially heads east from the Alabama state line on Sand Mountain, where it continues into Alabama as SR 71 in the direction of Higdon in Dekalb County.
+After passing the unincorporated community of Gass in Dade County, which is located in the extreme northwest corner of the state of Georgia (see map), the route descends from about 1,600 feet down to under 1,000 feet elevation via two switchback turns as it approaches Trenton, the county seat.
+As it passes through Trenton, SR 136 crosses I-59, and then ascends Lookout Mountain via switchbacks outside of Trenton in a southerly direction up to an elevation of about 2,000 feet near the western border of Cloudland Canyon State Park, and cuts around the state park and across the mountain into Walker County.
+Just after crossing into Walker County, the route makes a sharp turn to the north and descends yet again down to an elevation of about 1,000 feet, then heads back east.
+This section of the road is also called the Lookout Mountain Scenic Highway.

-SR 136 meanders in a southeasterly direction, then intersects US 27/SR 1 just north of LaFayette, is co-signed with these two routes south through LaFayette, then splits off and runs east in the direction of Villanow, briefly running north and forming part of the western border of the Chattahoochee National Forest, then running south to find passable valleys, before cutting east through the national forest area.
-Just west of the county line with Whitfield County, the route cuts sharply south to cut through the Johns Mountain Wildlife Management Area, then enters Gordon County in its extreme northwestern corner, crosses I-75, and enters Resaca.
-SR 136 continues northeast, then east, out of Resaca and through the northern portion of Gordon County, intersects US 411/SR 61, then briefly crosses through the very southern section of Murray County, just south of Carters Lake, and passes into southern Gilmer County.
-There, the route cuts southeast, enters Pickens County, and turns back to the east as it approaches Talking Rock, crossing SR 5/SR 515 just west of Talking Rock.
+SR 136 meanders in a southeasterly direction, then intersects US 27/SR 1 just north of LaFayette, is co-signed with these two routes south through LaFayette, then splits off and runs east in the direction of the unincorporated community of Villanow, briefly turning north and forming part of the western border of the Chattahoochee National Forest, then heading south to find passable valleys, before cutting east through the national forest area.
+Just west of the county line with Whitfield County, the route turns sharply south through the Johns Mountain Wildlife Management Area, then enters Gordon County in its extreme northwestern corner, and crosses I-75 as it enters Resaca.
+SR 136 continues in an easterly direction out of Resaca and through northern Gordon County, intersects US 411/SR 61, then crosses through the very southern section of Murray County, passing Carters Lake as it does so.
+Next, Hwy 136 enters southern Gilmer County.
+There, the route shifts southeast, enters Pickens County, then turns back to the east as it approaches Talking Rock, crossing SR 5/SR 515 just west of the town.

-SR 136 now meanders through the southern foothills of the Blue Ridge Mountains, gradually turning into a northeasterly direction, and crosses into Dawson County and is known as Gold Creek Highway.
-It again resumes a more southeasterly routing as it becomes briefly concurrent with SR 183 south of Amicalola Falls State Park.
-The route continues southeast, passing north of Dawsonville, to which it is connected via a former state route spur, now called Shoal Creek Road, and crosses SR 19/SR 400.
+SR 136 now curves through the southern foothills of the Blue Ridge Mountains, gradually turning in a northeasterly direction, and crosses into Dawson County where it is also known as Gold Creek Highway.
+There, it again resumes a more southeasterly route as it becomes briefly concurrent with SR 183 south of Amicalola Falls State Park.
+Continuing southeast, it passes north of Dawsonville, to which it is connected via a former state route spur now called Shoal Creek Road, and crosses SR 19/SR 400.
 SR 136 heads into Hall County as it crosses the Chestatee River branch of Lake Lanier, and arrives at its eastern terminus when it intersects SR 60 north of Lake Lanier and Gainesville.